FilippSolovev/naive-tester/README.md

 ## Release History
 * 1.0.0
     * 1.0.1 Minor bug fixes
+* 1.1.0 Added timer for each script execution; logging stream handler changed from `stderr` to `stdout`

 ## License
 This project is licensed under the MIT License - see the [LICENSE](https://github.com/FilippSolovev/naive-tester/blob/master/LICENSE) file for details